-A physical disability - impaired vision, hearing, or mobility - doesn't prevent you from being a victim of crime.
+Having a disability - impaired vision, hearing, intellectual, or mobility - doesn't prevent you from being a victim of crime.
 Common sense actions can reduce your risk.

 - Stay alert and tuned in to your surroundings.

 - Send a message that you're calm, confident, and know where you're going.